The Public Relations BlogPR TrendsThe PR AgendaHouse Of Cards is Changing the Streaming Game

 House of Cards — Not Just Another TV Show

 Netflix is relatively new here in Sweden, but I got used to it when I lived in Manhattan.
-But in Sweden today, we can also choose to watch television on Magine, Voddler, and Headweb.
-(Also, HBO just launched here.)
+Today, we can also choose to watch television on Magine, Voddler, and Headweb.
+(HBO just launched here.)

 Television and the web are a match made in heaven.
-And, I sure watch many videos for a person who doesn’t own a television.
-I should be grateful I have so much to watch; we could all spend our lifetimes discovering new Youtube content if we wanted to.
+And, I sure watch many videos for someone who doesn’t own a television.
+I should be grateful I have so much to watch; we could all spend our lifetimes discovering new YouTube content if we wanted to.

 But here’s the thing: